-Owning a modern vehicle and not knowing how to use a diagnostic scanner is like having a smartphone (which you use to make phone calls) and not knowing that there is an Apps / Play store with tons of apps.
-A diagnostic scanner is a must-have if you own a 2000 and newer vehicle.
+Owning a modern vehicle and not knowing how to use a diagnostic scanner is like having a smartphone (which you use to make phone calls) and not knowing that there are an Apps / Play store with tons of apps.
+A diagnostic scanner is necessary if you own a 2000 and newer vehicle.
 Especially luxury vehicles such as Mercedes-Benz, which are expensive to diagnose.
-In this guide, we look at how to diagnose multiple systems on Mercedes-Benz vehicles using an all system scanner such as the Topdon ArtiDiag100.
+In this guide, we look at how to diagnose multiple systems on Mercedes-Benz vehicles using an all-system scanner such as the YOUCANIC SCANNER, which also offers bi-directional support.

 - It covers over 40 car makers and over 200 models.

-- Capable of reading, clearing error codes / DTC / fault codes from all systems.
+- Capable of reading and clearing error codes / DTC / fault codes from all systems.

 - Display live sensor data from any module installed on the car.